bcoe/c8/README.md

 c8 node foo.js
 ```

-The above example will collect coverage for `foo.js` using v8's profiler.
+The above example will collect coverage for `foo.js` using v8's inspector.

 TODO: